daskol/typst-templates/neurips/main.typ

   ],
   bibliography: bibliography("main.bib"),
   bibliography-opts: (title: none, full: true),  // Only for example paper.
-  appendix: [
-    #include "appendix.typ"
-    #include "checklist.typ"
-  ],
   accepted: false,
 )

-= Submission of papers to NeurIPS 2025
+= Submission of papers to NeurIPS 2026

 Please read the instructions below carefully and follow them faithfully.

 == Style

-Papers to be submitted to NeurIPS 2025 must be prepared according to the instructions presented here.
+Papers to be submitted to NeurIPS 2026 must be prepared according to the instructions presented here.
 Papers may only be up to *nine* pages long, including figures.
 Additional pages _containing only acknowledgments and references_ are allowed.
 Papers that exceed the page limit will not be